dnshi/www/README.md

 ### Dungeons & Developers
 As a fun way to assess, promote and learn the skills it takes to design and develop great web sites.
 You can access the [website](http://www.dungeonsanddevelopers.com/#_a2b2c2de2hi2jklm2noqx2y2_19_Dean Shi) to see my web development's level.

+### Old Personal Page
+I found my first personal web page hosted on our Acadia University server.
+This was almost the first try for HTML5 drag & drop feature and couple css3 styles.
+Click [HERE](http://falcon.acadiau.ca/~093997s/xiao_shi/) to access it!